Joker-5/consistent-hash/README.md

 # consistent-hash
-A consistent hash implementation in Java, which supports virtual nodes.
+A simple consistent hash implementation in Java, which supports virtual nodes.